Rotifer/VBA/README.md

 I have uploaded two __.bas_ module files and two _.cls_ class files.

 1. __clsSet.cls__: This contains the set logic code and is the key file.
 1. __clsTestSet__: Testing code for the main class file.
-Trying to implement a poor man's unit testing in VBA 🤪 .
-I have tried RubberDuck but not working.
+Trying to implement a poor man's unit testing in VBA 🤪.*
 1. __modTest_clsSets__: Creates the class instance for testing and calls the test routines.
 1. __SetUDFs.bas__: User-defined functions that use the main class and that can be called in Excel.

+\* Before you ask, yes, I have tried RubberDuck but it is not working for me.
+Might be because I do my VBA work on a locked down work laptop 🤷‍♂️

 I have also uploaded the macro-enabled Excel file and it contains all the code, name __Sets.xlsm__.
 ### TODO - lots!